rhaleblian/dslibris/README.txt

 Herein lie the source for dslibris, and supporting libraries.

-== PREREQUISITES ==
+PREREQUISITES

-Fedora, Ubuntu, Arch, OS X, and Windows XP (MSYS) have all been used as build platforms.
-Currently it's OS X 10.5.6.
-You need
+Fedora, Ubuntu, Arch, OS X, and Windows XP have all been used as build platforms; currently we use Ubuntu 8.04 and Arch Linux.
+Have:

-* devkitPro r24 installed with devkitARM, libnds, libfat, and libwifi.
+* devkitPro (circa r20) installed with components: devkitARM libnds libfat libwifi masscat's DS wifi debug stub library
+  Set DEVKITPRO and DEVKITARM in your environment.
+* on Windows XP, MSYS/MINGW.
+The MSYS provided with devkitPro is fine.
+* optionally, desmume 0.7.3 or later if you want to debug with gdb.
-* A media card and a DLDI patcher, but you knew that.
+* a media card and a DLDI patcher, but you knew that.

-== BUILDING ==
+BUILDING

 cd ndslibris/trunk  # or wherever you put the SVN trunk make

 dslibris.nds should show up in your current directory.

-Note the libraries in 'external', prebuilt for arm-eabi; make sure you don't have conflicting libs in your path.
+Note the support libraries in 'lib', prebuilt for arm-eabi; make sure you don't have conflicting libs in your path.

-== INSTALLATION ==
+INSTALLATION

-See INSTALL.txt.
+see INSTALL.txt.

-== DEBUGGING ==
+DEBUGGING

-gdb and insight-6.6 have been known to work on Ubuntu 8.04 for debugging; however CFLASH FAT support has been up and down.
-See the Makefile for invocation examples.
-See online forums for means to build an arm-eabi targeted insight for your platform, and on making a FAT CFLASH image (keywords: fat desmume chism).
+arm-eabi-gdb and insight-6.8 and desmume-0.7.2 have been known to work for debugging.
+See online forums for means to build an arm-eabi targeted Insight for your platform.

-== MORE DOCUMENTATION ==
+MORE INFO

-For code documentation:

-	cd $where_you_put_source
-	doxygen
-	firefox doc/html/index.html

-Also see:

 http://sourceforge.net/projects/ndslibris

-- rayh23
+- ray haleblian